norman/friendly_id/Guide.md

 reserved words in {FriendlyId::Configuration::DEFAULTS} to set the value for any model using FriendlyId.

+If you'd like to show a validation error when a word is reserved, you can add an callback to your model that catches the error:

+    class Person < ActiveRecord::Base
+      has_friendly_id :name, :use_slug => true

+      after_validation :validate_reserved

+      def validate_reserved
+        slug_text
+      rescue FriendlyId::ReservedError
+        @errors[friendly_id_config.method] = "is reserved.
+Please choose something else" return false
+      end
+    end

 ## Caching the FriendlyId Slug for Better Performance

 Checking the slugs table all the time has an impact on performance, so as of